abandroid/cm-sms/README.md

 ## License

-This bundle is under the MIT license.
-For the full copyright and license information please view the LICENSE file that was distributed with this source code.
+This source code is subject to the MIT license bundled in the file LICENSE.